 Researchers identify 'switch' for long-term memory.
 Neurobiologists at Heidelberg University have identified calcium in the cell nucleus to be a cellular "switch" responsible for the formation of long-term memory.

 Using the fruit fly Drosophila melanogaster as a model, the team led by Prof. Dr. Christoph Schuster and Prof. Dr. Researchers See What Memory Looks Like in Brain.
 Biologists led by Dr Don Arnold and Dr Richard Roberts from the University of Southern California, Los Angeles, have released an astonishing picture of memories forming inside the mouse brain.

 This image shows a living neuron in culture: green dots indicate excitatory synapses; red dots indicate inhibitory synapses (Don Arnold) The researchers engineered microscopic probes that light up synapses in a living neuron in real time by attaching fluorescent markers onto synaptic proteins.
+The fluorescent markers allow them to see live excitatory and inhibitory synapses for the first time and, importantly, how they change as new memories are formed.
 Long-Term Retention Explained by a Model of Short-Term Learning in the Adaptive Control of Reaching.
 Fear: Replacing Memories.
 January 04, 2010 The human brain goes through a complex process to form and consolidate memories.